myriath/siliconvalleyhacksproject/README.md

 ## Bill Screen
 * This screen shows you the bill on your desk.
 Each day you need to read this and make a decision about whether or not to pass the bill.
 * ![backbill](/assets/github/back.png) - Click this button to close the bill screen

+## Achievements
+There are 3 secret achievements you can get by playing the game really well.
+Good luck finding them! :)